 - The name and capacity of each signatory

-Filing the articles with the Secretary of State carries a $100 fee and may be completed online, by mail, or hand delivery.
-There’s a $20 surcharge for paper filings, and expedited service is available for an additional fee depending on the desired completion time.
+Filing the articles with the Secretary of State carries a fee and may be completed online, by mail, or hand delivery.
+There’s an additional surcharge for paper filings, and expedited service is available for an additional fee depending on the desired completion time.
 Documents should be sent to:

 Office of the Secretary of State